Dry Skin During Pregnancy – Causes, Complications, and Treatment

-Pregnancy is a phase when women get all the love and attention from their dear ones.
-Pregnancy also brings about a lot of physical and emotional changes.
+Pregnancy is a phase when women get all the love and attention of their dear ones.
+It is also a phase which brings about a lot of physical and emotional changes.
 Most women get glowing skin because of pregnancy hormones.
 As a result of the fluctuating pregnancy hormones, there is an increased water retention capacity in the body, which gives women the pregnancy glow.
 But sometimes these very hormones can trigger skin dryness during pregnancy.
 Having dry skin is a normal symptom of pregnancy and should not be a cause for concern.
 If you are pregnant, and have dry skin, you need not worry.
 Read on to know why you may have dry skin during pregnancy.

 The fluctuating pregnancy hormones can bring about a lot of bodily changes during pregnancy and one such change may be the manifestation of dry flaky skin.
 Hormonal changes during pregnancy can make your skin lose its elasticity and moisture as it stretches and expands to accommodate the growing baby.
 This may lead to dry, flaky, red, and itchy skin.
 In some cases, the skin also starts peeling and appears scaly.
 It is quite normal and can be treated easily.

 Having dry skin is more than common during pregnancy but there is no need to panic if you have it too.
-It can be treated with the help of simple home remedies.
-It is desirable to prevent the occurrence of such a condition from the very beginning as dry skin is prone to infections.
-Besides, it may become a cause of inconvenience in your day to day functioning of life.
 And if the condition gets severe, it is suggested that you seek immediate medical attention.

 When Does Skin Appear Dry During Pregnancy?